 - 1. If Kent State University Salem Campus closes due to inclement weather or due to an emergency or a disaster, an announcement will be made on the Kent State Salem web page (www.kent.edu/columbiana) and/or on area radio and television stations (as listed in the Kent Salem Schedule of Classes).
 Please note that radio and television announcements will specifically state Kent State Salem Campus.
-Students with texting abilities will receive Flash Alerts which warns of weather or emergency situations.
+Students who opt to receive Flash Alerts will receive warnings of weather or emergency situations.
 Go to Flashline, Emergency Information to find more information.
 Also, under Quick Links of the KSU Salem Web Page, information on individual class cancellations can be viewed by clicking on 'class cancellation'.
-In case of campus closing or faculty absence, students are expected to be familiar with and able to use the "My Classes" function of Web for Students, where instructors may post updates to the syllabus, class assignments, copies of handouts, or other materials that will allow students to stay current with the work of the course.
-Please remember that as a student, you are responsible for checking e-mail on a regular basis, as well as confirming registration, grades, and attempted withdrawals on Web for Students. - 2.
+In case of campus closing or faculty absence, students are expected to go to Canvas to look for announcements from instructors who may post updates to the syllabus, class assignments, copies of handouts, or other materials that will allow students to stay current with the work of the course.
+Please remember that as a student, you are responsible for checking e-mail on a regular basis, as well as confirming registration, grades, and attempted withdrawals. - 2.
 In the first fall and spring semesters when students have positioning and possibly anatomy labs, these may be canceled due to inclement weather.
 Students will be notified if this occurs. - 3.
-When Kent Salem Campus classes are canceled, clinical education is also canceled and radiology program officials will notify the Clinical Education Settings.
+When Kent Salem Campus classes are canceled, clinical education is also canceled, and radiology program officials will notify the Clinical Education Settings.
 On days when the campus is closed during part of the day, information on the time of the closure will be provided to the Clinical Education Settings and/or students in a timely fashion by the Clinical Coordinator. - 4.
 During times of inclement weather, emergencies or disasters, (as declared by a government official, campus dean, university official, and/or the Clinical Education Settings CES) the student will not be charged for an absence and will not have to make up the clinical day.
 Any scheduled class exams would be postponed. - 5.
 If the student does not attend clinical education due to weather when the Kent Salem Campus is open and operating normally, then the clinical day is counted as an unexcused absence and the student must make up that day to meet course requirements.
-Documentation of attendance or non-attendance will be maintained by the Clinical Coordinator. - 6.
+Documentation of attendance or nonattendance will be maintained by the Clinical Coordinator. - 6.
 If the student does not attend class when Kent State Salem Campus is open and operating normally, then the class day is counted as an unexcused absence and the student is responsible for obtaining any notes missed that day and/or make up any exams that are missed.
 Documentation of attendance or non-attendance will be maintained by the course instructor. - 7.
-It is the student's responsibility to notify his/her clinical education setting to inform the clinical instructor if he/she will not be attending clinical that day. - 8.
+It is the student's responsibility to notify his/her clinical education setting to inform the Clinical Preceptor if he/she will not be attending clinical that day. - 8.
 If a student is at the clinical setting when the announcement is made to close the campus, the student may make the decision to stay and finish the scheduled clinical time.
 If a student decides to do so, he/she will be given the appropriate time off at a later scheduled date within that semester.
 However, if the campus is closed to severe weather and non-essential personnel are told not to report, then students are not permitted to attend clinical education that day.